 You can ask us for free copies of all paperwork used to make this decision.

-If you need help or have questions, please call Customer Service at XXX-XXX-XXXX or TTY number, Monday to Friday, 8 a.m. - 5 p.m.
+If you need help or have questions, please call Customer Service at <<XXX-XXX-XXXX>> or <<TTY number>>, Monday to Friday, 8 a.m. - 5 p.m.

 All members have a right to know about and use our programs and services.
 We give these kinds of free help: